Contextual advantages across two-state discrimination strategies: Background

 The second figure of merit which is involved is the \emph{inconclusive outcome rate}.
 In certain protocols, it is necessary to include an $0$th outcome signifying that the measurement did not reveal anything about the prepare state.
 This may be by design or due to experimental flaws.
 The rate at which this happens is given by

 Finally, the set of \emph{confidences},

 are the retrodictive probabilities that a particular state was prepared given that the relevant measurement outcome was observed.

 Optimisation over each of these three quantities, with the potential of additional constraints, can be associated with a different form of state discrimination.
 If the average guessing probability, Eq. \ref{eq:guessprob} is maximised over an $N$ outcome measurement, one is said to perform minimum error state discrimination.
-In the simplest case of two states the upper bound is known to be the Helstrom bound \cite{Helstrom1976Quantum}.
+In the simplest case of two states the maximum value is known to be the Helstrom bound \cite{Helstrom1976Quantum}.

 Unambiguous state discrimination \cite{Ivanovic1987USD, Dieks1988USD, Peres1998USD} refers to scenarios in which all conclusive outcomes, those labelled $1$ to $N$, determine the prepared state with certainty.
 This result is achieved by the $i$th POVM element projecting onto a subspace outside of the support of the span of the other states.
-A necessary condition, referred to as Chefles' criterion \cite{Chefles1998USD}, for such a measurement to be implementable is that the states in the ensemble are all linearly independent.
+A necessary condition, referred to as Chefles' criterion \cite{Chefles1998USD}, for such a measurement to be possible is that the states in the ensemble are all linearly independent.
 POVMs implementing this will typically include an inconclusive outcome, and minimising its occurence rate, Eq. \ref{eq:incrate}, will be optimal.

 A maximum confidence measurement \cite{Croke2006MCM, Mosley2006MCMExp, Lee2022MCM} is defined as one in which every confidence, Eq. \ref{eq:conf}, reaches its maximum value for all $i$.
 This is known to happen if each POVM element $\pi_i$ is a rank-one measurement proportional to the projector onto the eigenvector of $\rho^{-1} \rho_i \rho^{-1}$ with the highest associated eigenvalue.
-For cases in which this set of quantities is difficult to calculate analytically, an SDP approach has been developed \cite{Lee2022MCM} Note that, under this approach, we can redefine USD as the subset of MCMs in which it is possible to attain ${\rm C}(i)=1$ for all $i$ in the ensemble.
+In general, one will maximise the set of confidences, and then minimise the inconclusive outcome rate associated with the optimal measurement.
+For scenarios involving two-dimensional systems, a semi-definite programming approach has been developed for this optimisation task \cite{Lee2022MCM}.
+Note that, under this approach, we can redefine USD as the subset of MCMs in which it is possible to attain ${\rm C}(i)=1$ for all $i$ in the ensemble.